apache/spark/BREEZE.rst

         'breeze shell -- -c "ls -la"'
         'breeze -- -c "ls -la"'

-        For DockerHub pull --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to pull from.
+        For DockerHub pull: --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to pull from.
 For GitHub repository, the --github-repository flag can be used for the same purpose.
-You can also use --github-image-id <COMMIT_SHA>|<RUN_ID> in case you want to pull the image with specific COMMIT_SHA tag or RUN_ID.
+You can also use --github-image-id <COMMIT_SHA> in case you want to pull the image with specific COMMIT_SHA tag.

         'breeze shell \
               --github-image-id 9a621eaa394c0a0a336f8e1b31b35eff4e4ee86e' - pull/use image with SHA
         'breeze \
               --github-image-id 9a621eaa394c0a0a336f8e1b31b35eff4e4ee86e' - pull/use image with SHA
-        'breeze shell \
-              --github-image-id 209845560' - pull/use image with RUN_ID
-        'breeze \
-              --github-image-id 209845560' - pull/use image with RUN_ID

   Most flags are applicable to the shell command as it will run build when needed.